RogerTangos/blog/packages/personal-blog-lite/content/blog/pandemics-environment/index.md

 slug: 'pandemics-environment'
 ---

-# 6 Ways That Pandemics and the Environment Are Inseparable {#intro}
+# 6 Ways That Pandemics and the Environment Are Inseparable

 Pandemics, ecology, and climate are hopelessly intertwined.
 The climate and ecological crisis sickens and displaces both wild animals and human beings.
 It creates excellent conditions for pests like ticks and mosquitoes to breed as well as for deadly bacteria to multiply.
 And it literally thaws ancient pathogens from the ground.
 All of these lead to disease, which, when left unchecked, can result in pandemics.